Meditation could be a key in helping people to control their dietary habits and in helping them lose weight.

-Ultimately, the key factor in determining whether we tend to over-eat or under-eat is down to the stress signatures we experience in our life, either through our programmed responses or the nature of our work.
+Ultimately, the critical factor in determining whether we tend to over-eat or under-eat is down to the stress signatures we experience in our life, either through our programmed responses or the nature of our work.

 Every time we get stressed, the fast acting appetite suppressors of the stress response dissipate quickly, while the slow acting recovery hormones induce a desire for abundant uptake of glucose and fats into our cells.
 These hoard whatever they can to ensure we always have access to a live-aboard lunchbox.

-Some people lose weight of course, when they’re stressed, and for them the answer is still very much balance and internal harmony.
+Some people lose weight of course when they’re stressed, and for them, the answer is still very much balance and internal harmony.
 But the majority of us gravitate towards having more gravitational pull.